 While Baker and Spice has five outlets in Dubai, we went to the one at Souk Al Bahar for breakfast.
 It is worth noting that this branch is really convenient and accessible, especially if you are staying in the vicinity.

-What we enjoyed about Baker and Spice is the healthy feeling to its breakfast choices.
-We had poached eggs with a side of the homemade Boston-style baked beans and home cured smoked salmon.
+What we enjoyed about Baker and Spice is the healthy feeling of its breakfast choices.
+We had poached eggs with a side of the homemade Boston-style baked beans and home-cured smoked salmon.
 The eggs tasted really fresh and clean, without any artificial dressing.
-We had it with the bread and salad, and felt like it was a good start to our breakfast.
-The sides of their home cured smoked salmon and homemade Boston-style baked beans were also good additions to our eggs.
+We had it with the bread and salad and felt like it was a good start to our breakfast.
+The sides of their home-cured smoked salmon and homemade Boston-style baked beans were also good additions to our eggs.
 The flavours in the baked beans were fantastic, while the smoked salmon provided a refreshing take to our meal.

 Besides the options in the menu, they also have freshly made pastries available, and you would do well to walk to the front area to see what they have on offer!
 Take a look at their almond croissants, cupcakes, and meringue tarts!
 Or, look at their salads made fresh daily and that should whet your appetite!

 With any meal, there has to be at least one course of sweets.
 We ordered the blueberry pancakes, and were we satisfied!
-The blueberry pancakes were quite unique, and came with some whipped mascarpone and fruit compote.
+The blueberry pancakes were unique and came with some whipped mascarpone and fruit compote.
 It really was a good way to end our breakfast.
 Simple and delicious!

 If you are around Dubai Mall or Souk Al Bahar and wish to have some breakfast in the morning, we highly recommend you head over to Baker and Spice for some tasty treats!